cholla-hydro/cholla/docs/sphinx/ChollaExamples/1D-Sound-Wave/overview.md

 gamma=1.666666666666667

 ```
 Upon completion, you should obtain five output files.
-By changing the outstep to 0.005, we can obtain the evolution of the density, pressure, and velocity (here at 4 fps).
+By changing the outstep to 1, we can obtain the evolution of the density, pressure, and velocity.
 Examples of how to extract and plot data can be found in the [General 1D Plotting Example](../../PythonExamples/1D-plotting.md).

-:::{video} soundwave-new.mp4
+:::{video} new_soundwave_2.mp4
     :width: 700
     :height: 500
     :align: center